 The internet and online stockbrokers trade stock by stock; however, in general, the price of a stock is continuously changing because of external factors such as economy, news, and politics.

 How can you invest in the stock market?

 There are always providers from which you can buy and sell shares.
 The cheapest way to do it is online.

 Investing in individual stocks is a two-part process.
 Once you’ve picked the platform or website you want to buy your shares from, deciding which investments to buy is the next step.

 Charges will apply once you’ve used the platform and bought the stocks and investments.
 This is because each website usually charges a platform fee.
 The company buying the shares for you will also take a commission for the use of its service.

-There are also different websites out there that can advise you on your investments.
+There are also different websites and stock apps out there that can advise you on your investments.
 They provide free information on the stock market and can give you detailed, in-depth advice on stocks and shares.